BeipDev/BeipMU/Documentation/CommandLine.md

     /connect fluff bennet

 This connects to the given server, in the form of hostname:port, or server name.
 The name is the name shown in the tree view of the edit worlds/connect dialog.
 Hostnames can be a standard DNS name or just an IP address.

+## /connectioninfo

+Shows the socket connection information, like the TLS/SSL security information.

 ## /delay
 Usage: